Empowering consumers for the green transition

 With its resolution of 25 November 2020 on a more sustainable single market for business and consumers, the Parliament called on the Commission to consider a number of measures, such as improving information for consumers on the durability and repairability of products; protecting consumers from greenwashing and premature obsolescence; facilitating repair.
 It reiterated this call in its resolution on the New Circular Economy Action Plan, adopted on 10 February 2021.

-The directive proposed by the Commission would amend the Unfair Commercial Practices Directive (UCPD) and the Consumer Rights Directive (CRD).
-It would include the following elements:
+The proposed directive proposed would amend the Unfair Commercial Practices Directive (UCPD) and the Consumer Rights Directive (CRD).
+It would include the following:

 • Consumers would have to be informed which products are more durable and reparable.
 Environmental and social impact, durability and repairability would be added to the list of product characteristics about which traders are forbidden to mislead consumers (Article 6 UCPD);